Q: any O(1) space sort?

 Worst case — the pair happens to be the 1st and last in the array.
 Without external storage, how do we remember the 1st element?
 We can only use a small number of variables, even if the array size is 99999999.
 As we iterate the array, I guess there would be no clue that 1st element is worth remembering.
 Obviously if we forget the 1st element, then when we see the last element we won’t recognize they are the pair.

-If we can find a O(n) sort then problem is solvable .
-Let’s look at Radix sort, one of the most promising candidates.
+If we can find a O(n) in-place sort then problem is solvable .
+Let’s look at Radix sort, one of the most promising candidates. https://stackoverflow.com/questions/463105/in-place-radix-sort has an implementation for DNA strings.

 Assumption 1: the integers all have a maximum “size” in terms of digits.
-Let’s say 32-bit. then yes radix is O(n).
+Let’s say 32-bit. then yes radix is O(n) but not sure about space complexity.
 Now, with any big-O analysis we impose no limit on the sample size.
 For example we could have 999888777666555444333 integers.
 Now, 32-bit gives about 4 billion distinct “pigeon-holes”, so by the pigeon-hole principle most integers in our sample have to be duplicates!
-Sounds artificial and unreasonable.

 Therefore, Assumption 1 is questionable.
 In fact, some programming languages impose no limit on integer size.
 One integer, be it 32 thousand bits or 32 billion bits, could use up as much memory as there is in the system.
 Therefore, Assumption 1 is actually superfluous.